2024 Czech Senate election: Results

 In the first round, 19 of the ANO's candidates to the Senate advanced to the runoff, while two others were elected outright, along with one KDU-ČSL candidate, a TOP 09 candidate, and a member of Social Democracy.
 Twenty-two seats were to be contested in the second round.

 At the end of the second round, the ANO won a total of eight seats, the party's strongest showing in a Senate election, while Spolu won 15.

+Turnout

-The first round of the elections saw a voter turnout of 30.47%, while the second round experienced a historically low turnout of 17.54%.
-The highest turnout in the second round was in the Opava electoral district at 23.30%, and the lowest was in the Prostějov district at 12.15%.
+Turnout was 30.47% in the first round and 17.54% in the second round.
+The highest turnout in the second round was in the Opava electoral district (23.30%), and the lowest was in the Prostějov district (12.15%).
+A record five candidates were elected in the first round.